Jada Pinkett Smith Opens Up About Divorce & How She’s ‘Not Mature Enough’ To Go Through One

 “You know what I’m saying,” she asked.

-This isn’t the first time Pinkett Smith has discussed getting divorced from Will Smith, who married in 1997.
+This isn’t the first time Pinkett Smith has discussed getting divorced from Will Smith, who she married in 1997.

 “You know why I never got divorced?” she asked on an episode in October.
 “It’s cheaper to keep me.”